Squeezed Europeans dig deep for Christmas - study

 LONDON Europeans will defy pressure on their disposable income to spend a little more on Christmas this year than last, with a surge in online shopping offsetting a dip in store-based sales, according to a study published on Wednesday.

-The Centre for Retail Research (CRR), in a report commissioned by online shopping comparison website Kelkoo, forecast retail sales in nine major European countries would climb 1.4 percent year-on-year to 319.1 billion euros (278 billion pounds) in the last six weeks of the year.
+The Centre for Retail Research (CRR), in a report commissioned by online shopping comparison website Kelkoo, forecast retail sales in nine major European countries would climb 1.4 percent year-on-year to 319.1 billion euros (276 billion pound) in the last six weeks of the year.

 While store-based sales are tipped to fall 0.5 percent to 279.6 billion euros, online sales are predicted to jump 17.3 percent to 39.5 billion, or 12 percent of the total.